magenta-aps/OS2mo-amqp-trigger-ad-to-mo-sync/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-# ADGUID Sync
+# AD-to-MO Sync

-This repository contains an OS2mo AMQP Trigger that writes ADGUID to an IT system.
+This repository contains an OS2mo AMQP Trigger that synchronizes data from AD to MO.

 ## Usage